taiwangoldcard/website/content/application-faq/after-submitting-application.md

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. --> Congratulations on getting the application in.

-At this point you will receive an email at this point telling you to pay.
+At this point you will receive an email telling you to pay.
 If you didn't get it, check your email address was correct.

 _You must now go through the payment steps in order for your application to be considered._